Y-Sui/Semantic-Parsing-for-KGQA/README.md

 # Semantic Parsing for KGQA

 ## Baseline
-- STAGG is one of the most foundation work of semantic parsing in knowledge graph based question answering.
+- STAGG ([link](chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/ACL15-STAGG.pdf)) is one of the most foundation work of semantic parsing in knowledge graph based question answering.
 However, due to the old version of its components: **Entity linking (EL) and Inferential Chain Prediction**, it gives unpromising performance.
 - One intuition to solve this problem is to update the blocks of the whole model, like using transformers-based model as compensation.

 ![](figures/Snipaste_2022-04-29_14-14-06.png)

 ## Mention Detection & Entity Linking
 - Entity Linking can be separated from the KGQA as a specific task.
-- From **S-MART** to **BERT-Joint Training**.
+It means that the entity-linked model can be trained and processed as a separate component, thus providing a high degree of flexibility in this step.
+- In the original STAGG model, it use the **S-MART** to do the mention detection and entity linking.
+Here we use the **BERT-Joint Training**.
+You can use other strong entity-linking-based models to do the same work.

 ![](figures/图片1.png)
 References:S-MART: Novel Tree-based Structured Learning Algorithms Applied to Tweet Entity Linking: https://arxiv.org/abs/1609.08075

 ### Ablation Study
 ![](figures/图片2.png)
-From Table 1, we have two observations:
-The overall F1 of the whole baseline is 56.45%, which is unpromising but reasonable.
+According to Table 1, the overall F1 of the whole baseline is 56.45%, which is unpromising but reasonable.
 Because the topic entity linking module obtains 72.64% F1, and the inferential chain prediction module only achieves 65.88% F1.
-Once simply replace the entity linking module from SMART-ACL (the module EL used in the baseline) to BERT + Joint training, it obtains almost **14% boosting** on this important step.
+Once simply replace the entity linking module from SMART-ACL (the module EL used in the baseline) to BERT + Joint training, it obtains almost **14% boosting** on this step.

+Tips: You can find more details of this flexiable component here ([entity-linking-tutorial](https://github.com/izuna385/Entity-Linking-Tutorial)).

 ## Core Inferential Chain Generation

-Inferential chain prediction involving two steps: Staged Query Graph Generation and inferential chain prediction

-The main objective of this module is to fine-tune and evaluate a model (pre-trained on a large-scale dataset) on domain-specical task.
-Here, to construct the core inferential chain generation, I have taken an example of finetuning sequence-to-sequence models such as T5, on an abstractive summarization task using the Trainer API from Hugging Face.
+The main objective of this module is to fine-tune and evaluate a model (pre-trained on a large-scale dataset) on the core inferential chain generation.
+Here, I have taken an example of finetuning sequence-to-sequence models such as T5, using the Trainer API from Hugging Face.

 * A number of pre-trained models can be finetuned such as:
     * T5 (small, base, large, 3B, 11B)